SAVE 5% WITH DISCOUNT CODE GWT

 - Includes drain plug

 - Integrated hook to hang vertically while in use

 Get the full details at hoseendchamber.com

-Having trouble reattaching your hydraulic implements or attachments?
+Having trouble reattaching your hydraulic implements?

 Ever wonder why your hydraulic implement or attachment blows out seals or develops leaks when it’s not even attached or being used?

 Have you wondered why your hydraulic couplers seem so finicky?
 Why you are able to recouple them one time with no trouble, but maybe not the next?

 What actually happens the second you uncouple your hydraulic hoses and couplers from the power source (tractor, skid loader, excavator, or truck) is that it becomes a trapped system.
 The hydraulic oil no longer has a place to go.
 Throughout the day, the ambient temperature and sun’s rays touch the equipment which causes the hydraulic oil to expand in the trapped system.
 This causes a pressure increase in your system, and locks up your hydraulic couplers.
 Unhooked hydraulic couplers are now check valves, and the pressure that builds up behind them holds the couplers closed, tighter and tighter.
 This can cause your hydraulic cylinders to form leaks, become impossible to recouple, or even blow entirely.
 This pressure buildup, known as thermal expansion, can cause very expensive damage to your very expensive equipment, and can be a serious safety hazard as well!
 The ONLY solution is to prevent the problem, and now you can.